 In this book, the author has set out to explore success – or successful men to be precise, more often than not in America.
 In each chapter, he takes a different field and drives home a point on the secret behind successful people.
 That is a strange combination of the time of their birth, their ethnicity, their education, their attitude, their skills gave that they all have talent and they all work hard to be successful.
 Basically what he is trying to say is that of the many people who are talented and hard-working, the few who succeed are the ones who are supported by the environment around them.
 And who are lucky enough to be born at the right time and at the right place.

-In the first chapter he analyses the birth dates of successful football players and indicates a skew towards those who were born just after the cut off date that gave them an age advantage in early years that got compounded with training.
-In the second chapter he talks about the software success stories Bill Gates and Bill Joy amongst others who were all born in mid 50s and got some advantage in terms of access to computers in their early days and that is what made the difference in their stories.
-He calls it 10,000-hour rule and I kind of agree with this rule – once you have put that much effort in anything, you start getting recognized in that space.
+In the first chapter of Outliers, he analyzes the birth dates of successful football players.
+And indicates a skew towards those who were born just after the cut-off date that gave them an age advantage in early years.
+That got compounded with training.
+In the second chapter, he talks about the software success stories Bill Gates and Bill Joy amongst others who were all born in the mid-50s.
+And got some advantage in terms of access to computers in their early days.
+And that is what made the difference in their stories.
+He calls it the 10,000-hour rule.
+I kind of agree with this rule.
+Once you have put that much effort in anything, you start getting recognized in that space.

 Next two chapters talk about the trouble with geniuses and what goes wrong with them.
 Takes the case of a genius who could not go ahead in life vis-à-vis another who is good with people along with being a genius.

 He then moves on to the look at successful law firms in New York.
 And takes you through their stories.
 He then moves on to link the mathematical abilities with paddy fields.
 His analysis of how paddy fields are different from all other fields.
 And how they require much more effort and skill than say wheat fields are interesting.
 He then talks about the special schools that make the kids of poor families come at par with elite kids by making them work harder during the day and during breaks by providing them the same learning opportunities.